-your benefits will be reduced if you are under age 60.
-The early retirement reduction factors will be applied on a

-- 'cost neutral' basis which is likely to result in a greater reduction than shown on page 22, even if you are a 'protected person'. - you will no longer be covered for the four times pensionable salary death in service lump sum, and you will not be eligible for ill-health benefits.
-Eligible dependant pensions may still be payable. - your pension will be taxable under PAYE. - you also give up any right to be an active member of the Section and you will not be allowed to rejoin under any circumstances.
+- Your benefits will be reduced if you are under age 65.
+The early retirement reduction factors will be applied on a 'cost neutral' basis which is likely to result in a greater reduction than shown on page 22, even if you are a 'protected person'. - You will no longer be covered for the four times pensionable salary death in service lump sum, and you will not be eligible for ill-health benefits.
+Eligible dependant pensions may still be payable. - Your pension would be subject to Income Tax but not National Insurance deductions - You also give up any right to be an active member of the Section, and you will not be allowed to rejoin under any circumstances.

-Additional Voluntary Contributions (AVCs)
+Additional Voluntary Contributions